Nader v. Brewer

 Nader v.
 Brewer, 531 F.3d 1028 (9th Cir.
 2008) is a 2008 decision by the Ninth Circuit ruling that certain Arizona voting regulations were unconstitutional under the First Amendment to the United States Constitution.

-The original lawsuit was filed by Ralph Nader, Peter Camejo, Donald N. Daien, and Kendle H. Greenlee against Jan Brewer in her official capacity as Secretary of State of Arizona.
+The original lawsuit was filed by Robert Barnes on behalf of Ralph Nader, Peter Camejo, Donald N. Daien, and Kendle H. Greenlee against Jan Brewer in her official capacity as Secretary of State of Arizona.

 The Supreme Court of the United States declined to hear an appeal on March 9, 2009.

 Background

 The plaintiffs challenged two provisions of Arizona's ballot laws: